 Various locations throughout the UK

-Of course if you like to chase big adventures then the pass also entitles holders to visit some of the UKs best attractions such as Alton Towers (recommended by Kiri , Thorpe Park, the Blackpool tower and so much more.
+If you like to chase big adventures then the Merlin pass also entitles holders to visit some of the UKs best attractions such as Alton Towers (recommended by Kiri , Thorpe Park, the Blackpool tower and so much more.
 Even if you created a bucket list and only went out as a family once a month you’re bound to make savings – options include a monthly direct debit to spread the cost and members receive way too many perks for me to list.

 If you ever wondered what it was like to see a rhino living the high-life then this is the place to visit, it’s almost surreal seeing them graze in front of the glorious house.
 This independent park is home to some one of the UKs largest zoological collections and a fabulous day out for all.
 We love the magnificent play area and the variety of animals to visit.
-Adult annual passes are £78 and kids 3 and up £55 with family options also available.
+Adult fantastic annual passes are £78 and kids 3 and up £55 with family options also available.